Try eBay for Old Office, Appliance, or Entertainment Product Parts

 If you think you may be in the market for goods of these kinds, there are a few simple tips to keep in mind:

-- Lead with make, model, and/or order or part number.
-If you're not buying something that was once very common (such as audiocassettes or minidiscs), search for the make and model of the appliance for which you're seeking consumables, or with the re-order or part number.
+- Search Strategically: If you're not buying something that was once very common (such as audiocassettes or minidiscs), search for the make and model of the appliance for which you're seeking consumables, or with the re-order or part number.

-- Condition is paramount.
-If you're not buying new in box items, read item descriptions very carefully to be sure that you're getting consumables that aren't used, or at the very least aren't used up.
+- Consider the Condition: If you're not buying new in box items, read item descriptions very carefully to be sure that you're getting consumables that aren't used, or at the very least aren't used up.

-- Storage is also key.
-For very old consumables, scour the item description for details about the condition under which the goods have been stored.
+- Check out How It Was Stored: For very old consumables, scour the item description for details about the condition under which the goods have been stored.
 In the cases of things like films, inks, paper, or ribbons, this can make the difference between "works like on day one" goods and "totally useless" goods.

-- Expect to pay a premium.
-In most cases, you'll pay more for consumables now than you would have when they were current retail products.
+- Expect a Premium Price: In most cases, you'll pay more for consumables now than you would have when they were current retail products.
 That's just the way supply and demand works—if the consumables you're after haven't been produced in some time, realize that other people may also be interested in getting their hands on the ever-more-limited supply.
 The less is left, the higher prices will go.

-- Think about use.
-Just getting your hands on consumables may or may not be enough.
+- Consider the Use: Just getting your hands on consumables may or may not be enough.
 For example, in the case of vacuum tubes, ask yourself whether you have the experience to diagnose and replace them or have access to someone that does.
 This was once a corner shop or even Radio Shack counter skill, but today it may be harder to come by.
 In the case of films, particularly exotic films like Super8 or disc, be sure you know where you can get them developed, or that you have sufficient expertise to do the development yourself.

-- Check feedback carefully.
-Pay attention to the seller's feedback, customer service language, and returns terms so that you know what you're getting yourself into when you buy.
+- Carefully Check Feedback: Pay attention to the seller's feedback, customer service language, and returns terms so that you know what you're getting yourself into when you buy.

 Though it's not for everyone, enjoying some of the finer things in life from years past can be a rewarding hobby and lifestyle, and eBay makes this more possible today than it's ever been before.